-Baby showers, predominately an American tradition where the mum-to-be is literally ‘showered’ with gifts for her unborn baby, are growing in popularity in the UK.
+Baby showers are an American tradition where the mum-to-be is literally ‘showered’ with gifts for her unborn baby – and they’re now growing in popularity in the UK.

 While the interest in baby showers has increased here over the last few years, it’s with our own British twist, believes Alexandra Atkins, from The Ultimate Baby Shower.